MiniCheese26/vite-plugin-svelte-entries-generator/README.md

 The `prerender` object can have other data in it, just make sure it exists.

+### Arguments

-An array of the following object is expected
+- `paths: Path[]` - An array of [Paths](#paths)
+- `repoRoot?: string` - The absolute path of the current repo.
+If this isn't passed it will be derived from the vite config root prop or if that's undefined `process.cwd()`

+#### Paths

-- `apiPath: string` - The actual route/url this content is found at, I.E. for `/posts/[slug]` you pass `/posts/`
+- `apiPath: string` - The actual route/url this content is found at, including all dynamic parameters, I.E. `/posts/[slug]`
 - `transform: (apiPath: string, repoRoot: string) => Promise<string | string[]> | string | string[]` - A function that
-  provides the apiPath being processed and the absolute path of the repo, derived from the vite config root prop or `process.cwd()`.
-Each entry/string returned should be wrapped in quotation `""` marks.
+  provides the apiPath being processed and the absolute path of the repo.
+This function generates the entry for sveltekit to discover.
+I'd recommend you `.replace()` on the `apiPath`, replacing the dynamic parameters with your slug/id/whatever.
 See [below](#transform-examples) for examples.

 ```js
 import entriesGenerator from 'vite-plugin-svelte-entries-generator';